magnesj/ResInsight/docs/Completions.md

 Fishbones are completions created by drilling or etching a set of small holes nearly perpendicular to the main bore.
 Each set of holes is created in the same operation and is callea a _sub_ while each individual hole is called a _lateral_.

-For each wellpath there is a top level folder in the **Project Tree** containing all the fish bone definitions containing settings that applies to all the fishbones for this well path.
+For each well path there is a top level folder in the **Project Tree** containing all the fish bone definitions containing settings that applies to all the fishbones for this well path.

 ![]({{ site.baseurl }}/images/Fishbones_PropEdit.png)